Spiritual Predators and Manipulators

 No one likes to come off as unknowledgeable or not “in the know” of Indigenous culture, especially when your heart and mind are so stimulated with inspiration and new hope by reconnecting with your Ancestors’ ways.
 People don’t want to offend the “elder” or they may want to impress a popular person in the native circles to show that we are down and know what’s up.
 Never be ashamed to be who you are or have the experience that you do.

-I have had profound experiences with spiritually skilled leaders and also those who were not so skilled.
+I have had profound experiences with spiritually skilled leaders.
 The experiences have been mostly positive but some were very negative.
 Regardless, they both require that you stay on point so that you are not abused, hurt, or become entangled in anyone’s web of manipulation.
 I made serious mistakes in my ignorance and vulnerability that I am still trying to amend and heal from to this day.

 Some spiritual predators are excellent at cloaking their true motives and true direction.
 They do this by using soft or flowery words and never really acknowledging exactly what it is that they want, or where it is that they are going, until they have achieved their objectives or until it is too late to reverse their encroachment or predatory intentions.
 The most dangerous ones come off very impressive and cloak themselves in the most convincing righteous talk, regalia, and calculated “good” deeds.